SolokiAbbas/sociagram/README.md

 In addition to these features, I plan to implement more features.
 I plan to include:

 * Explore should have some users in it and random posts
+* Create more seeds to have better datas
 * Fix initial log in when users log in (first time) and get recommendations

 * Add Hashtags to clickable groups on posts